smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Wrapping Up
 ===========
-In this tutorial, we learned how to use Smithy in a full-stack application for a simple coffee shop.
-We wrote a Smithy model for a service based on a list of requirements.
-Afterwards, we configured builds using the ``smithy-build.json`` configuration, which we set up to code-generate a TypeScript server SDK and a TypeScript client.
-We implemented the service using the generated server SDK, and then made requests to it using the generated client.
-Finally, we used the client in a web application to make requests from within the browser to our service.
+In this tutorial, you used Smithy to build a full-stack application for a simple coffee shop.
+You wrote a Smithy model for a service based on a list of requirements.
+Afterwards, you configured builds using the ``smithy-build.json`` configuration, which you set up to code-generate a TypeScript server SDK and a TypeScript client.
+You implemented the service using the generated server SDK, and then made requests to it using the generated client.
+Finally, you used the client in a web application to make requests from within the browser to our service.

 ..
 TOOO: what else?